 Several other IAMFs are part of the Preferred Alternative and support circulation and emergency access during construction, including the following: TR-IAMF#3 (Off-Street Parking for Construction-Related Vehicles), TR-IAMF#4 (Maintenance of Pedestrian Access), TR-IAMF#5 (Maintenance of Bicycle Access), TR-IAMF#6 (Restriction on Construction Hours), TR-IAMF#7 (Construction Truck Routes), TR-IAMF#8 (Construction During Special Events), TR-IAMF#9 (Protection of Freight and Passenger Rail During Construction), TR-IAMF#11 (Maintenance of Transit Access), and TR-IAMF#12 (Pedestrian and Bicycle Safety).
-These IAMFs will maintain access for all affected transportation modes and address circulation and emergency access impacts during construction of the Preferred Alternative will address potential circulation and emergency access impacts related to road closures, construction vehicles and equipment, staging areas, and reconstruction and construction of transportation facilities.
+These IAMFs will maintain access for all affected transportation modes and address circulation and emergency access impacts during construction.
+Adherence to IAMFs and compliance with applicable regulatory requirements during construction of the Preferred Alternative will address potential circulation and emergency access impacts related to road closures, construction vehicles and equipment, staging areas, and reconstruction and construction of transportation facilities.
 However, even with these IAMFs, there is a potential for the Preferred Alternative to impact circulation and lead to inadequate emergency access during construction associated with earthwork truck route traffic.
 This impact is significant under CEQA (Final EIR/EIS, pp. 3.2-58-3.2-60).